 Claimants who qualify for regular UI benefits will receive such benefits; they cannot elect to choose PUA benefits.
 Claimants who do not qualify for regular UI benefits will be evaluated under the PUA qualifying guidelines and if they qualify, will receive such benefits.

-Individuals in receipt of regular UI benefits or PUA benefits were entitled to the $600 per week of Pandemic Unemployment Compensation, which has become available through March 14, 2021, see below, Pandemic Unemployment Compensation.
+Individuals in receipt of regular UI benefits or PUA benefits are entitled to the additional $300 per week of Pandemic Unemployment Compensation, which has become available through March 14, 2021, see below, Pandemic Unemployment Compensation.

 Description of Pandemic Unemployment Assistance

 Pandemic Unemployment Assistance is a cash benefit to individuals not typically covered regular Unemployment Insurance (UI) benefits, but who have lost employment due to the COVID-19 crisis.
 It is a temporary program that is currently extended through March 14, 2021, unless the U.S. Congress enacts new legislation.